qdm12/youtube-dl-docker/readme.md

 1. If you encounter permission issues, either `chown 1000 yourdir && chmod 700 yourdir` or run the container with `--user=1001` where `1001` is the user ID owning *yourdir*

-## Extra features

-- The container updates youtube-dl at launch if the environment variable is `AUTOUPDATE=yes`
-- A log file of youtube-dl execution is saved at `downloads/log.txt` if the environment variable is `LOG=yes`
-- A healthcheck is implemented which downloads `https://duckduckgo.com` with wget every 10 minutes
-- The Docker Hub image is updated automatically every 3 days, so simply update your image with `docker pull qmcgaw\youtube-dl-alpine
-- You can receive a notification on your Android device through Gotify when the container has finished

 ### Environment variables

 | Environment variable | Default | Description |